New Zealand Residence Programme Policy Becomes Stringent

-New Zealand Residence Programme has made more stringent its policy related to the the number of residency permits for next two years between 1 July 2016 and 30 June 2018.
+New Zealand’s Residence Programme has made its policy regarding the number of residency permits more stringent for the next two years, between 1 July 2016 and 30 June 2018.
 Now, it will get tougher for the eager migrants to gain residency under the skilled migrant and family-sponsored categories.

-The recent change in the policy has been brought to reduce the number of new migrants over the next two years due to New Zealand being a popular destination; it had a huge demand for places under the Skilled Migrant Category.
+The recent policy change aims to reduce the number of new migrants over the next two years, as New Zealand is a popular destination with a high demand for places under the Skilled Migrant Category.

-In addition to that, a temporary ban has been imposed on new applications under the parent category – which earlier allowed any parents with adult children who have residence in New Zealand to also apply.
+In addition to that, a temporary ban has been imposed on new applications under the parent category, which previously allowed any parents with adult children residing in New Zealand also to apply

-The most crucial change under the skilled migrant category is with respect to the minimum points; the threshold for the same has now been increased from 140 to 160 points to ensure that the number of residence approvals is within the approval limits.
-From 12 October 2016 onwards, only EOIs with minimum 160 points or more will be selected.
+The most crucial change under the skilled migrant category is concerning the minimum points; the threshold for this has now been increased from 140 to 160 points to ensure that the number of residence approvals remains within the approved limits.
+From 12 October 2016 onwards, only EOIs with a minimum of 160 points or more will be selected.

-New Zealand Immigration Minister Michael Woodhouse said in a statement – the new changes will make way for better management of the skilled migrant and family categories at a time while the demand to obtain residency under these categories continues to expand.
+New Zealand Immigration Minister Michael Woodhouse said in a statement that the new changes will make way for better management of the skilled migrant and family categories at a time when the demand to obtain residency under these categories continues to expand.

 This is a very responsible and pragmatic approach on the part of the government to manage immigration in the country.

-In the recent policy change, it is stated that New Zealand will accept a wider range of English language tests to meet the English language requirements from 21 November 2016 onward.
-The list of acceptable test is as follows –
+In the recent policy change, it is stated that New Zealand will accept a broader range of English language tests to meet the English language requirements, effective from 21 November 2016.
+The list of acceptable tests is as follows –

-• Test of English as a Foreign Language Internet Based- Test (TOEFL)
+• Test of English as a Foreign Language Internet-Based (TOEFL)

 • Occupational English Test (OET)